 Our route started at AMC’s Highland Center in Crawford Notch.
 We made our way up to the Mizpah Hut in less than three hours.
 From the Mizpah Hut it’s possible to go towards Mt.
 Washington by way of Mt.
 Pierce, Mt.
 Eisenhower and the Lakes of the Clouds Hut.
 Each of the peaks offers outstanding views.
 In the opposite direction from Mizpah, you can climb Mt.
 Jackson and then continue to Mt.
 Lafayette or take the Webster-Jackson trail back down into Crawford Notch.

-Pick up the AMC White Mountain Guide, 28th: Hiking trails in the White Mountain National Forest if you’re going to tackle the white mountains on your own or check out AMC’s website (www.outdoors.org) for info on lodging at the Highland Center, Joe Dodge, or one of the mountain huts.
+Pick up the AMC White Mountain Guide, 28th: Hiking trails in the White Mountain National Forest if you’re going to tackle the White Mountains on your own, or check out AMC’s website (www.outdoors.org) for info on lodging at the Highland Center, Joe Dodge, or one of the mountain huts.
 Also, make sure you are equipped with the proper gear for the weather and terrain conditions.
 Read more info on how to pack and prepare on this link.

 Check out our Video!

 During the past few days in the White Mountains, fellow traveler and blogger Juno Kim (of RunawayJuno.com) and I put together this video to give you a sense of how great these mountains are.
 They are some of the tallest of the Appalachians, one of the oldest mountain ranges on earth, stretching from Alabama to Newfoundland, Canada, and reaching the top of most peaks offer outstanding views in any direction.
 Come check out the White Mountains for yourself!